{user_name}

 This illustrates the principle of time-of-flight measurement.

-Radar Demonstrator Project LED Effect Idle State
+Project Radar Demonstrator LED Effect Idle State

-Tolerance range
+Tolerance Range

-Radar Demonstrator Project LED Effect Synchronous Movement
+Project Radar Demonstrator LED Effect Synchronous Movement

-Parallel displacement
+Parallel Displacement

-If both radar sensors move in parallel in the same direction (here upwards), the tolerance range moves along.
-Both sensors remain always within the safe zone.
+If both radar sensors move parallel in the same direction (here upward), the tolerance range follows along.
+Both sensors remain within the safe zone at all times.

-Radar Demonstrator Project LED Effect Opposing Movement
+Project Radar Demonstrator LED Effect Opposing Movement

-Opposing displacement
+Opposing Displacement

-Radar Demonstrator Project LED Effect Error
+Project Radar Demonstrator LED Effect Error

-Alarm on threshold violation
+Alarm on Limit Exceedance

 Games & Easter Egg

-To lighten the atmosphere at the trade show booth, two interactive games and an Easter egg were programmed into the functional model:
+To lighten the atmosphere at the trade show booth, two interactive games and an Easter Egg were programmed into the functional model:

 The Easter Egg reveals a beautiful rainbow running light that flows like falling drops of color from top to bottom.
 It is activated when the sensors are moved against each other for several seconds.